autopkg/jss-recipes/README.md

 Recipes included in this repo will follow these rules:

+### Product Subfolder

+Each recipe, as well as any product-specific support files, will reside in a subfolder of the main repository.
+Support files like icons, product-specific template files, or scripts, will be referenced as arguments by their filename only, and JSSImporter's search-path methods will locate them correctly should the recipe be overridden.

 ### Parent recipe

 The recipe's `ParentRecipe` must be publicly available via a shared recipe repository that is part of the AutoPkg organization.